sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 | replicate         | `org.hibernate.annotations.CascadeType.REPLICATE`
 | lock              | `org.hibernate.annotations.CascadeType.LOCK`

-Several cascade types can be defined by separating them with comma, e.g. `cascade=persist,merge`.
+Several cascade types can be defined by separating them with comma, e.g. `cascade="persist,merge"`.
 {: .alert .alert-info}

 The default value for `cascade` takes the aggregate and module into account.
 When cascade is not explicitly defined in the DSL the convention is: